james-salafatinos/travelto-page/README.md

 ## Features
-- Access via browser or
+- Access via browser or via HTTP
 - Authentication-less model *save*!
 Who wants to create an account?
 Not me... just copy the UUID and save it somewhere!
 - Authentication-less model *load*!
 Send the UUID of your trained model to your friends and have them load it!
 Great for memes.